thatwhoknows/iitg_sa/Final_Hackathon_Capstone/README.md

 ### Comparative Analysis

-The graphs below show the final `price` reacting to changes in `occupancy_ratio` and `current_queue` over a simulated period.
+The graphs below show the final `price` reacting to changes in `occupancy_ratio`, `demand`, `current_queue`, and other variables over a simulated period.
 Notice how the price rises sharply as occupancy crosses the 50% threshold and increases further when a queue begins to form.

 | Graph | Graph |